dask/dask/docs/source/dashboard.rst

 .. figure:: images/dashboard_task_stream_unhealthy.png
     :alt: NEEDS ALT TEXT

-In some scenarios the dashboard will have white spaces between each rectangles, this means that the during that time the thread is idle.
-Having to much white and red is an indication of not optimal use of resources, and you will want to revisit your computations and/or the resources allocated.
+In some scenarios the dashboard will have white spaces between each rectangle, this means that during that time the worker-thread is idle.
+Having too much white and red is an indication of not optimal use of resources.

 Progress
 --------